Azure/azure-sdk-for-net/sdk/network/Azure.ResourceManager.Network/src/autorest.md

   - from: networkInterface.json # a temporary fix for issue https://github.com/Azure/azure-sdk-for-net/issues/34094
     where: $.definitions.EffectiveNetworkSecurityGroup.properties.tagMap.type
     transform: return "object";
+  # This part is for generate partial class in network
   # Remove all files that not belong to Network
   - from: cloudServiceNetworkInterface.json
     where: $.paths